Gamora (Marvel Cinematic Universe): Joining the Ravagers and helping the Guardians

 Gamora then joins the Ravagers.
 In 2026, she and the Ravagers arrive on the Guardians of the Galaxy's new ship after getting a call from Nebula and she is dispatched to help them infiltrate the High Evolutionary's Orgosphere to retrieve Rocket's file.
 Barely escaping Orgosphere, the team next visits Counter-Earth against Gamora's advice, who angrily bails out on them after calling out not only the Guardians, as a whole for them constantly making up separate plans because they feel like it, but Quill for his need to make her like her alternate counterpart.
 The empress of the Sovereign, Ayesha, and her superpowered creation Adam, intercept a communication from Gamora via a Ravager that Adam killed during an interrogation and follow her coordinates to Counter-Earth.
 As the other Guardians end up on the High Evolutionary's ship, Gamora stays with Rocket, but is attacked by a pig warrior sent by the High Evolutionary, who, herself, is killed when Adam arrives looking for Rocket.
 Gamora overpowers Warlock and launches the Guardians' ship.
 Quill and Groot successfully defeat the High Evolutionary's men and capture Orgonian scientist Theel, jumping off with him and retrieving his memory before Gamora rescues them.
 Gamora then helps Quill to deactivate the kill switch and save Rocket.
-After a battle in which the High Evolutionary is defeated, and making peace with Quill, who finally accepts that she is not the same Gamora, she returns to the Ravagers.
+After a battle in which the High Evolutionary is defeated, and making amends with Quill, who finally accepts that she is not the Gamora he knows, she returns to the Ravagers.